choishingwan/PRS-Tutorial/docs/ldpred.md

 |**EUR.eigenvec**| This file contains the PCs of the samples |

-# Running PRS analysis
+## Running PRS analysis
-#0.
+###0.
+Prepare workspace
 On some server, you might need to first use the following code in order to run LDpred with multi-thread

 === "prepare workspace"